 - Nurtured leads generate 20% more sales opportunities than leads which haven’t been nurtured.

 Despite this data, only 29% of brands nurture their existing customers beyond the initial purchase.
-Many simply don’t know how to create and manage lead nurturing campaigns and strategies that work.
+Many simply don’t know how to create and manage a lead nurturing campaign with strategies that work.
 If you’re ready to unlock the true potential of your qualified leads, try these five strategies:

 1. Automate Lead Nurturing Campaigns